tusharpatowary/SAD-Nu-Cse-QA/SAD-2021-QA.md

 6. **Constraints:** Rules that apply to the data element (e.g., unique, not null).
 7. **Relationships:** Connections to other data elements or tables.

+**(c) What is HIPO?
+Write down the differences between HIPO and IPO.**
+**HIPO (Hierarchy plus Input-Process-Output):** HIPO is a documentation technique used in systems analysis and design.
+It involves creating a hierarchical chart that represents the system's major functions and a set of diagrams that describe the inputs, processes, and outputs for each function.

+**Differences between HIPO and IPO:**
+1. **Structure:**
+   - **HIPO:** Hierarchical structure showing the breakdown of the system into major functions and sub-functions.
+   - **IPO:** Linear structure focusing on the flow of data through inputs, processes, and outputs without a hierarchical breakdown.

+2. **Focus:**
+   - **HIPO:** Emphasizes both the hierarchical organization of the system and the detailed documentation of inputs, processes, and outputs.
+   - **IPO:** Focuses primarily on the relationship between inputs, processes, and outputs for individual components.

+3. **Usage:**
+   - **HIPO:** Used for both high-level system overview and detailed component design.
+   - **IPO:** Typically used for detailed documentation of specific processes or components.

+4. **Documentation:**
+   - **HIPO:** Combines a hierarchy chart with a series of IPO charts.
+   - **IPO:** Consists solely of IPO charts without a hierarchical structure.

+**(d) Define the following:**

+1. **User Interface Design:**
+   User Interface (UI) Design is the process of designing the interface through which users interact with a system.
+It involves creating layouts, interactive elements, and visual aesthetics to ensure a user-friendly and effective interaction.
+Key aspects include consistency, simplicity, feedback, and accessibility.

+2. **Quality Assurance:**
+   Quality Assurance (QA) refers to the systematic processes and procedures put in place to ensure that a product or service meets specified requirements and standards.
+In software development, QA involves testing, code reviews, and process audits to identify and rectify defects and ensure high-quality outcomes.

+3. **Coupling:**
+   Coupling refers to the degree of interdependence between software modules.
+High coupling means modules are highly dependent on each other, which can make the system less modular and harder to maintain.
+Low coupling is desirable as it indicates that modules are independent and changes in one module will have minimal impact on others.

+4. **Cohesion:**
+   Cohesion refers to the degree to which the elements within a module belong together.
+High cohesion means that the elements within a module are highly related and work together to achieve a single purpose.
+High cohesion is desirable because it makes the module more understandable, maintainable, and reusable.

 ### Question 6
 **(a) What is cost-benefit analysis?
 Explain with example.**
 **Cost-Benefit Analysis:** A systematic approach to estimating the strengths and weaknesses of alternatives to determine the best option.